Impact

 Risk and Exploitability

-The CVSS score is not disclosed, and no EPSS value is available, making it difficult to quantify the exploit probability.
-The vulnerability is not listed in the CISA KEV catalog and is therefore not known to have been actively exploited in the wild.
-The bug can be triggered by any process that initiates MSI‑X vector allocation for an NVMe device, implying a local attacker or misbehaving device driver could exploit it.
+The EPSS score is less than 1%, indicating a very low probability that this vulnerability will be exploited in the wild.
+The vulnerability is not listed in the CISA KEV catalog and is therefore not known to have been actively exploited.
+The bug can be triggered by any process that initiates MSI‑X vector allocation for an NVMe device, implying that a local attacker or misbehaving device driver could exploit it.
 The damage is confined to the affected host and requires local or privileged access to the kernel.
 The primary exploitation path is the normal operation of NVMe drivers during boot or runtime, which invokes the problematic code path.

 OpenCVE Enrichment